 Single location to capture complaint details, including communication via email between the user and the customer.
 This includes the full email chain as well as the ability to log calls and provide general updates to other internal users.

-Milestones to track KPIs and ensure timely completion of process, including escalations
+Milestones to track KPIs and ensure timely completion of process, including escalations.

 Audit tracking of key fields, stage changes, completed or overdue milestones.